 Fab Festivals in York – What’s On and When – I like to update this festival post every year with new festivals and dates.
-2021 is a little unusual but I’ll do my best!
 As ever, please do check with the individual venue to get the most current info!
 The Festivals are organised in date order so you can find the right time of year for you.
 If I am missing one, please let me know.

 York Resident’s Festival

-York Resident’s Festival will return in 2022.
-The event is organised as a way of saying thank you to residents for the warm welcome they give to York’s 6.9 million visitors each year, with attractions opening up their doors free of charge for the weekend.
+York Resident’s Festival is organised as a way of saying thank you to residents for the warm welcome they give to York’s 6.9 million visitors each year, with attractions opening up their doors free of charge for the weekend.
 The festival encourages residents to explore their own city and experience it in a different way – discovering a range of attractions, tours and unique events right on their doorstep.

 York Ice Trail